Reception and Starting School

 Yes, we like children to have orientation visits, on one morning each week for four weeks prior to commencing school.
-This will be at the end of the term before your child commences school.
+This will be during Term 4 the year before your child commences school.
 Please contact the school to find out the arrangements for these visits.

 See also New Students & Reception Students in the A-Z of Important Facts section.

 and WAYS to SUPPORT YOUR RECEPTION and JUNIOR PRIMARY CHILD